 Home energy management is all about tracking how much electricity your house or apartment uses, then finding ways to save.
-Monitoring your home energy consumption, however, isn’t always easy — how are you supposed to measure the electricity any of your appliances use, let alone your whole home?
+Monitoring your home energy consumption, however, isn’t always easy.
+How are you supposed to measure the electricity any of your appliances use, let alone your whole home?
 Fortunately, a rising number of green and eco-friendly solutions have appeared on the market for those who want to save both energy and money.
-Let’s look at the most reliable options, what they are best suited for, and where you can find them.
+Here’s a look at some of the most reliable options, what they’re best suited for, and where you can find them.

 Smart meters are highly adept energy trackers but are also outside of your control.
 These are digital utility meters that are installed by power companies, house by house.
 They send wireless signals (or sometimes power line signals) to show how much electricity the house is using as a whole.
 This makes it really easy for power companies to check your energy usage from a distance and often gives you access to regular reports on how much energy your home is using.